Bivariate Distribution Regression with Application to Insurance Data: Monte-Carlo Simulations

 \subsection{Simulation Results}

-We compare the performance of our DR method with the two competing models on estimating the 0.95th conditional quantiles of $Y$ and $C=Y\cdot Z+Z$ given $X=x$, which are denoted by $Q_Y(\tau|x)$ and $Q_C(\tau|x)$ respectively.
-We consider values of regressors $x = (1, x_{1}, 0.5, 0.5)'$ with $x_1$ taking 0.25, 0.50 or 0.75 for comparison.
+We compare the performance of our DR method with the two competing models on estimating the conditional mean, conditional standard deviation, 95\% ES, and 0.95th conditional quantiles of $C=Y\cdot Z+Z$ given $X=x$, which are denoted by $\mathbb{E}(C|x)$, $Std(C|x)$, $ES_{0.95}(C|x)$ and $Q_{0.95}(C|x)$, respectively.
+For the DR method, we obtain the conditional CDF $F_{C|X}(c|x)$ across a series of discrete points over the support of $C$, which allows us to estimate these measures numerically.
+Specifically, upon obtaining the sequence of conditional CDF values, we could employ the inverse transformation method to generate a $10,000$ random samples, and approximate the desired measures by their sample counterparts.
+We consider values of regressors $x = (1, x_{1}, 0.5, 0.5)'$ with $x_1$ taking 0.25, 0.50, or 0.75 for comparison.
 Under each DGP, we present the estimated errors measured by bias and mean square of errors (MSE) based on 1,000 times Monte Carlo simulations.